antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 As I mentioned above, the WinForms designer for .NET Core projects is not yet available in Visual Studio.
 However there are two ways to work around it:

-1. You can keep your files linked (by just not performing the step above) and copy them when the designer support is available.
+1. You can keep your files linked (by just not performing the previous step) and copy them when the designer support is available.
 This way, you can modify the files in your old .NET Framework WinForms project using the designer.
 And the changes will be automatically reflected in the new .NET Core WinForms